 Title: Dean, Professor

-Robert Wilhite, Dean of the College of Graduate Studies at Concordia University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of higher education.
+Gayle A. Brazeau, Dean and Professor of the Marshall University School of Pharmacy, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in pharmaceutical education.

 In preparation for her professional pursuits, Dr. Brazeau first attended the University of Toledo College of Pharmacy, where she earned a Bachelor of Science in pharmacy in 1980 and a Master of Science in pharmaceutical sciences in 1983.
 She continued her academic efforts at the University at Buffalo, part of the State University of New York, graduating with a Doctor of Philosophy in pharmaceutics from the School of Pharmacy and Pharmaceutical Sciences in 1989.
 Following her higher education, Dr. Brazeau has shared her expertise with numerous institutions, holding posts at the University of Houston, the University of Florida, the University at Buffalo, and the University of New England, among others.
 Since 2018, she has worked as a dean and professor of the School of Pharmacy at Marshall University.